sanhaus/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

     You can get more details on the configuration progress at any time by clicking the **[!UICONTROL Process details]** button.

     ![](assets/subdomain7.png)

-What do you get in the end of the process?
-* Subdomain with the following DNS records - SOA, MX, CNAME(s), DKIM, SPF, TXT.
-* Additional subdomains to host mirror, resource, tracking pages and domainkey
-* Inboxes - Sender, Error, Reply-to
-* Ultimately the subdomains will be configured to work with your Adobe Campaign instance